shlomif/mypyapachefw/README.md

 ```

 ## Console run
-You need to run the script on console like
+You need to run the script on the console like
 ```
 cat /var/log/apache2/access.log | python mypyfw.py
 ```
-May you want to write a cronjob to do it every some minuits, and work with tail, like
+You may wish to write a cronjob to do it every few minutes, using tail, like
 ```
 */30 * * * * tail -n 500 /var/log/apache2/other_vhosts_access.log | python /opt/mypyapachefw/mypyfw.py